IanFinlayson/exploring-cs/chapter01.md

 2. Next it will go onto step 2 and ask us if the number is G (currently 1).
 3. We will respond that no, it is not.
-4. The algorithm will then skip over step 3 (we aren\'t done yet) and go to step 4.
+4. The algorithm will then skip over step 3 (we aren't done yet) and go to step 4.
 5. In step 4, the algorithm will add 1 to G. Now G is going to be 2.
 6. Step 5 will then move the algorithm back to step 2.